mailbots/mailbots/README.md

 ## Installing 3rd Party Skills

 Skills can be installed from npm.
-Let'

 Here we will use `gopher-memorize`, a skill that creates reminders for any [task](https://docs.gopher.email/reference) using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.